-Automated sentiment analysis is now available in the Fuel Cycle Qualitative Reporting tool.
-With a click, you can see a visual representation of sentiment per response.
+Automated sentiment analysis shows a visual representation of sentiment per response.

 By default, sentiment is hidden when you are viewing an activity.
 To show sentiment, click the "View Sentiment" link located next to the Export link in the top gray bar.

-The machine-learning algorithm used in Fuel Cycle returns a relevance for each word or phrase it analyzes.
-We take into account the relevance of the sentiment and give more weight to words/phrases with higher relevance.
+The machine-learning algorithm Fuel Cycle uses to analyze a response returns a relevance value for each word or phrase it analyzes.
+The algorithm takes into account the relevance of the sentiment and gives more weight to words/phrases with higher relevance.

 Relevance is defined as how relevant the machine-learning algorithm feels the word or phrase is to the entire response.